 Our inquiries lead us to several perspectives on good work:

 Good work is not just the outcome of new knowledge or improved skill.
 The journey towards effective and fruitful action in the world takes us into the heart of becoming ourselves.
 We are transformed as we seek to transform.
-We therefore ask not just “what might I do or think differently?” but “how might I be different?” in our day to day practice.
+We therefore ask not just “what might I do or think differently?” but “how might I be different?”

 We are learning to live with questions, the wild questions that refuse simple answers, that tease out the sometimes contradictory assumptions we hold about a situation.
 Wild questions can help us tune in to paradox, taking us to new learning edges in our practice.
 The questions we live with tell us what really matters to us.

 The principles of good work take us on a journey inwards to discover our true self and outwards in deepening relationship with others.
 Many have trodden this path before us.
 All the major spiritual traditions – Buddhism, contemplative Christianity, Taoism, Islamic mysticism, to name a few – and many contemporary practices are on this journey.